MSSV MISSION STATEMENT

 Their expertise in the physical and biological sciences, medicine, and mathematics provides invaluable insights to scientific material being presented in the activities.
 The volunteers perform demonstrations and hands-on experiments that are fun as well as instructive .
 As professionals, they also reinforce the notion that science can lead to rewarding careers .

-A new type of activity has been successfully implemented in several school districts.
-This activity is science clubs, which generally meet in the afternoon.
-These programs are sponsored by the school and require the participation of a regular faculty member of the school.
-They generally meet every month for a couple of hours and offer a combination of theory along with hands-on activities and experiments.
-A number of science club presentations have been prepared and presented to the clubs with more being generated each year.
-A list of the present subjects is provided in the section of this web site titled "Classroom Modules".
+The MSSV activity is based on science clubs that generally meet after school once a month for a couple of hours.
+Occasionally, the MSSV is asked to provide regular classroom instruction.
+These programs are sponsored by the school and require the participation of a regular faculty member or a district administrator.
+They generally offer a combination of basic theory along with hands-on activities and experiments.
+A number of science club presentations have been prepared and new ones are generated each year.
+A list of subjects is provided in the section of this web site titled “classroom modules”.

-The program has received financial support from several business organizations and professional societies.
-The program receives technical support from the founding organization at Northeastern University in Boston, although we are now an independent Maine-based non-profit corporation.
+The program has received financial support from several business organization and professional societies.
+The program originally received technical support from the founding organization at Northeastern University in Boston although we are now an independent Maine-based non-profit corporation.

 MSSV is continually searching for additional volunteers.
-We need people with a strong background and experience in some scientific areas and with the ability to schedule a few hours a month during and after school hours.
+We need people with strong backgrounds in scientific, engineering, or medical areas and the ability to schedule a few hours a month during and after school hours.